|Nutrition Facts (per serving)|

-These vegetarian TVP or texturized vegetable protein veggie burgers are high in protein and are spiced up with a combination of ketchup to provide a bit of a meaty flavor, oregano, chili powder, and cayenne pepper to pack a bit of a kick.
-Feel free to omit the chili powder and cayenne if you prefer a milder veggie burger, or, experiment with adding a few other "meaty" sauces and spices: a bit of barbecue sauce, a touch of liquid smoke or some vegetarian Worcestershire sauce.
+These TVP (texturized vegetable protein) veggie burgers are spiced with oregano, chili powder, and cayenne pepper to pack a bit of a kick.
+Feel free to omit the chili powder and cayenne if you prefer a milder veggie burger, or experiment with adding a few other "meaty"-tasting sauces and spices: a bit of barbecue sauce, a touch of liquid smoke or some vegetarian Worcestershire sauce.
 Note that these TVP burgers are vegetarian, but since they do call for an egg as a binder, they are not vegan.

-TVP makes for a great vegetarian meat substitute as it is affordable (it's seriously cheap), high in protein, versatile and readily available.
+TVP makes for a great vegetarian meat substitute as it is affordable, high in protein, versatile and readily available.
 If you've never tried using TVP to make veggie burgers, try this recipe.
-I usually work with the TVP "flakes" which are about the size of your pinky fingernail and tend to be more readily available at most grocery stores, in my experience.
-The larger "chunks" won't work as well in this recipe.
+Use the TVP "flakes"—the larger "chunks" won't work as well in this recipe.